 Length of Rotation: 4 months

-Faculty: Robert Stoppacher, MD, Director, Autopsy Service & Chief Medical Examiner, Robert Corona, DO, MBA, Deborah Johnson, MD, Laura Knight, MD, Julia Shields, MD
+Faculty: Robert Stoppacher, MD, Director, Autopsy Service & Chief Medical Examiner, Robert Corona, DO, MBA, Kenneth Clark, MD

 The overall goal of the autopsy rotation at the Medical Examiner's Office is to develop a competent pathologist who can perform a complete autopsy procedure independently and has a basic skill set to understand the pathology observed in the context of the circumstances of death and the clinical history.
 This competency includes dissection, retrieval of specimens for specialized testing, and microscopic analysis.